 The audit of the facility included both the hardware and safety management systems.
-The term "hardware" covers facility and equipment, instrumentation and control systems, protection systems etc. The term "safety management systems" is used to denote people systems and people factors and covers the following items:
+The term "hardware" covers the facility and equipment including instrumentation and control systems, and protection systems.
+The term "safety management systems" is used to denote people systems and people factors and covers the following items:

-- Organisation (formal, emergency, tasks and roles); - Methods and procedures; - Knowledge and skills (operator and maintenance employee training, ability to recognise faults and take corrective action); and - ➤ Attitudes towards tasks (reflecting whether the software systems are functioning effectively).
+- Organisation (formal, emergency, tasks and roles); - Methods and procedures; - Knowledge and skills (operator and maintenance employee training, ability to recognise faults and take corrective action); and - Attitudes towards tasks (reflecting whether the safety management systems are functioning effectively).